El Paso dentist to help brighten smile of Walmart shooting victim’s widower

 More than 1,000 shares later, the office was able to reach Basco and is now working to get him a new smile.

-“We’re going to try to give him the best of care, help him improve his oral health and get a real nice smile,” Dentist Stephen Kimball told KTSM.
+“We’re going to try to give him the best of care, help him improve his oral health and get a real nice smile,” Dentist Stephen Kimball told KTSM, our sister station in El Paso.

 Westside Dentistry plans to meet with Basco very soon.